Home > Footwear

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 Running is an exceptionally simple sport.
 You just lace any old trainers and head out the door.
 The more you run, though, the more you’ll realize that having the right gear, specifically the right shoes, will make a difference.
-The best running shoes for men will not only help you capture elusive runner’s high, but they’ll also keep you comfortable on your feet, help prevent injuries, and flex your personal style.
+The best running shoes for men will not only help you capture that elusive runner’s high, but they’ll also keep you comfortable on your feet, help prevent injuries, and flex your personal style.

-Running shoes don’t have to be anything special to help you get your miles in, but with the right pair you’ll find yourself seriously looking forward to each and every workout.
+Running shoes don’t have to be anything special to help you get your miles in, but with the right pair, you’ll find yourself seriously looking forward to each and every workout.
 There are shoes for every type of runner — and every type of run — so it’s important to have at least a passing understanding of what’s out there, whether you’re prepping for your first 5k or pushing yourself through a 20-week marathon training plan.

-Almost every brand in the sport makes a shoe optimized for a different type of run: long runs, speed workouts, recovery days, 5ks, marathons, ultra marathons — the list goes on and on.
+Almost every brand in the sport makes a shoe optimized for a different type of run: long runs, speed workouts, recovery days, 5ks, marathons, ultra-marathons — the list goes on and on.

 Runners have more shoe options than ever, which is definitely a good thing.
 However, it can make choosing the perfect pair quite the undertaking.
 To make this decision easier for you, we tested dozens of pairs to pick out the best of the best.
 When it comes down to it, the choice is yours, but this is a great place to start your search.